laurent22/joplin/readme/gsoc2022/ideas.md

 - **External desktop applications** - build external Joplin applications by retrieving, creating or modifying notes via the Data API.
 - **External server applications** - leverage the Joplin Server API to provide online features to Joplin users.

-# Information for Students
+# Information for Contributors

 These ideas were contributed by our developers and users.
 They are sometimes vague or incomplete.
 If you wish to submit a proposal based on these ideas, you are urged to contact the developers and find out more about the particular suggestion you're looking at.

-Becoming accepted as a Google Summer of Code student is quite competitive.
-Accepted students typically have thoroughly researched the technologies of their proposed project and have been in frequent contact with potential mentors. **Simply copying and pasting an idea here will not work.** On the other hand, creating a completely new idea without first consulting potential mentors rarely works.
+Becoming accepted as a Google Summer of Code contributor is quite competitive.
+Accepted contributors typically have thoroughly researched the technologies of their proposed project and have been in frequent contact with potential mentors. **Simply copying and pasting an idea here will not work.** On the other hand, creating a completely new idea without first consulting potential mentors rarely works.

 # List of ideas